Part 2: A series by Energy Intelligence

 As a result, the benchmark stopped to accurately represent the value of crude oil.
 WTI’s steep discounts made Brent the de facto global benchmark.
 That switch was not much of a stretch since much of the world was already pricing its crude off Brent.
 The switch highlighted the inherent differences between the two benchmarks.
 The landlocked status of WTI that can disconnect from the world, and its attraction to financial players, came into greater focus.
 Around that time, Brent had sorted out another bout with trading liquidity and established a better base for spot assessments.
 That Brent could sail around the world — particularly to Asia, where much of the oil ended up — turned into a key advantage.

-Energy Intelligence explores the role of the Brent and West Texas Intermediate (WTI) crude oil benchmarks, their mutual relationship, and their interaction with the global oil market.
+In their executive summary, Energy Intelligence explores the role of Brent and WTI crude oil benchmarks, their mutual relationship and their interaction with the global oil market.

 ICE’s Head of Oil Market Research, Mike Wittner, looks into why WTI went negative and whether it could happen to the global crude benchmark, Brent.